omeka/omeka-s-enduser/docs/sites/site_pages.md

 ### Line break

-Line break creates a transparent or opaque line break on the page.
+Adds a transparent or opaque line break to the page.
 Select whether the line is transparent or opaque from the dropdown.

 ![The line break block, dropdown selected to opaque, plus its layout preview.](sitesfiles/sitepg_line.png)